Flaimeur/flaimeur.github.io/README.md

 This is my **personal portfolio**, designed like a **retro terminal**.
 It represents my creative and development work.

-💡 This project **is no longer open source**.
+💡 This project **is not open source**.
 It is shared as a showcase only.
 Please do not reuse or reproduce any part of the code without permission.

 📦 **Backend deployed via [Render](https://render.com)**